magoyette/software-development-readings/README.md

 ### Test-Driven Development

+- Jason Gorman, [Squaring The Circle of "Tell, Don't Ask" vs. Test As Close To Implementation As Possible](http://codemanship.co.uk/parlezuml/blog/?postid=1379).
+A blog post about how to find balance between testing the internal state of objects and Tell, Don't Ask.
 - Martin Fowler, [Mocks Aren't Stubs](http://martinfowler.com/articles/mocksArentStubs.html).
 An article about the difference between mocks and stubs.
 Also compares the classical and mockist TDD styles.